 For those of you who still worry about such an occurrence, here is MW's guide to 'what to do in the event of a full-scale Nuclear War'.

-1) As soon as you become aware of an impending nuclear attack, go to your record player or CD player - if you are at home - and play The Scars 'Your Attention, Please', to accompany what is going to happen next.
+1) As soon as you become aware of an impending nuclear attack, go to your record player or CD player - if you are at home - and, to accompany what is going to happen next, play The Scars 'Your Attention, Please'.

 2) Depending on where you are when you hear of the attack, position yourself in a place of safety, such as in a titanium-coated nuclear bunker buried deep beneath the ground - say about 200 metres - in an area that is at least 100 miles from the probable point of impact.
 Or, some other place of safety, where the effects of the planet-shattering blast will not be so 'keenly felt', such as the Moon.

 3) If you are unable to get to a place of safety, duck.

 4) If you are in an exposed position, DO NOT look directly at the blast, for doing so could cause permanent damage to your eyes.

 5) If you are in a public place, and are asked to evacuate, don't stop to pick up your coat, bag or other belongings.
 Do NOT run, but walk quietly, and in single file, and go to the meeting point in the playground.

 Remember, the government will have already given orders for MASSIVE RETALIATION, so comfort yourself, as you run, screaming, possibly with your HAIR ON FIRE, that the enemy will not be having an easy time of things either.
 Some people may be injured, or even killed, but, statistically, it is not likely to be you.
 Although, statistically, statistics are not to be believed.